FilipDominec/rp2daq/README.md

 ### Receiving a lot of data

 Another useful application of the asynchronous command allows one to acquire exactly one million ADC samples.
 Such a large array could not fit into Pico's RAM, let alone into single report message (there is 8 kB limit for it).
+Following code thus can monitor slow processes, like temperature changes or battery discharge.

 ```Python
 import rp2daq